 Barometer and magnetometer sensors

 GNSS aided Inertial Navigation System (GNSS-INS or GPS-INS)

 Dual-GNSS (GPS compassing) aided INS

 Inertial Navigation is a technique of estimating position, velocity, and orientation (roll, pitch, heading) by integrating IMU inertial motion data from gyros and accelerometers to continuously calculate the dead reckoning position.
 The inertial sensors are supplemented with other sensors such as GPS, altimeter, and magnetometer.
 Inertial Navigation is commonly used on moving vehicles such as mobile robots, ships, aircraft, submarines, guided missiles, and spacecraft.

-Higher Data Rates – Typical GPS receivers data rates vary from 1Hz to 20Hz, whereas INS systems like the INS have data rates up to 1KHz.
+- Higher Data Rates – Typical GPS receivers data rates vary from 1Hz to 20Hz, whereas INS systems like the IMX can output at data rates up to 1KHz.

-Signal Conditioning – An INS filters out noise in the GPS data and provides a smoother, more continuous data stream.
+- Signal Conditioning – An INS filters out noise in the GPS data and provides a smoother, more consistent state position and velocity.

 I have my own GPS system and just need raw motion data, which sensor is for me?

 If you have your own filters in place and need raw data for measuring motion, then the IMU is the best option.
-The IMU provides raw, calibrated data for temperature, 3D acceleration, 3D magnetic field and 3D rate of turn.
+The IMU provides raw, calibrated data for temperature, 3D acceleration (accelerometer), 3D magnetic field (magnetometer), and 3D rate of turn.